-Overlooking the lighthouse of La Corbiere, in the southwest corner of Jersey, the Germans built a observation bunker called "Marine Peilstand und Meßstellung 2" in 1943.
+Overlooking the lighthouse of La Corbiere, in the southwest corner of Jersey, the Germans in 1943 built an observation bunker called "Marine Peilstand und Meßstellung 2".

-The bunker should be part of a network consisting of a total of nine bunkers.
-These nine bunkers were to be placed around the entire island to observe hostile ships.
-Using observations from just two of these bunkers, direction and distance could be accurately and quickly calculated.
-This information could then be passed to the various gun batteries on the island.
+This bunker was intended to have been part of a network comprising a total of nine such bunkers, placed around the entire island to observe hostile ships.
+Using observations from just two of these bunkers, direction and range could be accurately and quickly calculated and this information passed to the various gun batteries on the island.

-The bunker was almost 18 meters high and had 2 meters thick walls.
-Observations and targeting were made on five floors through the openings in the front of the bunker.
+The bunker was almost 18 metres high and had walls 2 metres thick.
+Observation and targeting took place on five floors through the openings in the front of the bunker.

-The bunker was painted with camouflage, so it looked like one of the characteristic round granite towers, Jersey is known for.
+The bunker was painted with camouflage, so that it looked like one of the characteristic round granite towers, for which Jersey is well known.

-It is also possible to rent the bunker through Jersey Heritage.
+It is now possible to rent the bunker through Jersey Heritage.

 © Picture by Anjci